JoseMGuerra/DIY-Installation/README.md

 ## Wireframe

-- Final product had changed from the initial plan to improve design and funtionality.
+- Final product had changed from the initial plan to improve design and functionality.

   - ![Wireframe](readme-images/wireframe-desktop.png)